-Materialise headquarters has 16 employees who are trained in first aid and can be contacted in case of injury.
-We also have 11 fire prevention officers, responsible for ensuring that employees evacuate safely in case of emergency.
-These officers receive training on a regular basis.
+Materialise headquarters has 17 employees who are trained in first aid and can be contacted in case of injury.
+We also have 15 fire prevention officers, responsible for ensuring that employees evacuate safely in case of emergency.
+These officers receive training on a regular basis, and these numbers represent an increase of 6% and 36% respectively over 2017.
 The remaining Materialise offices are organized in this regard according to national laws.

-In 2017, no complaints were received and out of the approximately 550 employees at Materialise HQ where our primary production facilities are located, there were no accidents that resulted in death or permanent injury, and only 14 less serious accidents with a total of 9 days of sick leave.
+In 2018, no complaints were received and out of the approximately 630 employees at Materialise HQ where our primary production facilities are located, there were no accidents that resulted in death or permanent injury, and only 5 less serious accidents with a total of 18 days of sick leave.
+Despite a 14% growth in employees over 2017, the number of accidents and the total number of sick days related to accidents fell by 38% and 75% respectively.

-Harrassment-Free Workplaces
+Harassment-Free Workplaces